-

 - The party responsible for processing the data must inform the data subject of any processing of their personal data.

-- When any processing is carried out on behalf of the person responsible for the processing they must choose a sub-contractor which provides sufficient guarantees of compliance with security measures defined by the Law.
+- When any processing is carried out on behalf of the person responsible for the processing, they must choose a sub-contractor that provides sufficient guarantees of compliance with security measures defined by the Law.

-- The sub-contracting must be governed by a contract which provides in particular that the sub-contractor acts on the sole instruction of the person in charge of the processing.
+- The sub-contracting must be governed by a contract that provides in particular that the sub-contractor acts on the sole instruction of the person in charge of the processing.

 - It is prohibited to carry out the collection and any processing which reveal racial, ethnic origin, parentage, political opinions, religious or philosophical convictions, union membership, sex life, genetic data and data relating to the health condition of the data subject concerned.